Planning Guide for Staff

 - In AccessUH, click on the PASS icon () and update your contact information.
 The University may be sending you regular updates or instructions and you will need to make sure that we have the most current contact information.

-- In AccessUH, click on the Office 365 icon () to get access to the online version of Microsoft Office and get your free copies of Microsoft products or you can use the web version of the Microsoft suite if you have an internet connection.
+- In AccessUH, click on the Microsoft 365 icon () to get access to the online version of Microsoft Office and get your free copies of Microsoft products or you can use the web version of the Microsoft suite if you have an internet connection.

 - You will need to access any resources that are only available from on campus like retrieving files on campus servers or logging into a remote computer.
 If so, you will need to set up a Virtual Private Network (VPN).